pablobernabeu/prototype-process-pronouns-gestures/README.md

 ### 1. Filtering out definite articles from the extracted demonstrative pronouns

 Currently, the system overidentifies demonstrative pronouns, as it includes any homographs of the list of demonstrative pronouns.
-For instance, in German, many definite articles are wrongly included in the selection, as they have the same form as demonstrative pronouns.
+For instance, in English, German or French, many definite articles are wrongly included in the selection, as they have the same form as demonstrative pronouns.

 ### 2. Enhancing the accuracy of pointing gesture detection